causiq/sdk/README.md

 Logary is a free and open source logging framework.
 Most of the code in this repo was created by airbrake.io.

-This repo is basically a remix that I made specifically for Logary, because sometimes you don't want to betray your users by giving a 3rd party company all details.

-Evermore so when it comes to a company in the USA, being ruled by a plutocratic 1%.
-It has an establishment/government which has proven itself increasingly hostile and detrimental to the IT-security and privacy for the rest of the world.

 ## Installation

 ``` bash